RISS Rose Programme

 Our instructional approach here is inquiry driven, rooted in the development of conceptual understanding and will be experiential in nature.
 It will be delivered as part of a normal student schedule and creatively and formally assessed to ensure student progress and achievement.

 Assessment will take various forms including but not limited to teacher assessment, criterion-based assessment, project-based evaluations, self assessment, formal summative evaluations (with grades), oral/written feedback, personal reflections and recorded presentations.

-One key aspect will be a performance exhibition at the end of Grade 6, in which students will exhibit their year’s worth of learning for the ICC.
+One key aspect will be a performance exhibition at the end of Grade 6 and 7, in which students will exhibit their year’s worth of learning for the ICC.
 This has the intention to reflect much of the skills acquired within the cycles: photography, public speaking, gastronomy, environmental action or social justice.